shane-mason/FieldStation42/README.md

 Note: Previous versions used python modules instead of json files.
 This still works, but may stop working in future versions.

+Note on tags listed in `two_hour` slots - these videos can be any length under 2 hours.
+The shorter they are, the more commercials and bumps that will be added to pad.

 #### Schedule Configuration
 Schedules are configured in the `'monday'` through ``sunday'` elements of station_conf and have the following structure: